jjoonathan/F3560R-YIG-Filter/README.md

 <img src="F3560R.jpg" width="800"/>

-## Frequency Response
+## Passband Response

-The "deliverable" here is a current-controlled bandpass filter.
+This module's "deliverable" is a current-controlled bandpass characteristic.
+Put in a current I, get a bandpass centered at frequency f.
 Up to 50GHz, I can characterize this with my repaired 8510C network analyzer.
 Results here: https://jjoonathan.github.io/sweep1.html

+* _F3560R Data Gathering.ipynb_: controls instruments to conduct measurement.
+* _F3560R YIG Data Fit.ipynb_: fits a model.

+## Leakage Response

 Above 50GHz, I have to use an "improvised" scalar analysis setup.
-Results:
+The noise floor is rather high, but it demonstrates an important point: the energy demand goes parabolic at 60GHz, but the YIG becomes leaky between 65GHz and 75GHz and this could be used to extend the useful range of a spectrum analyzer slightly beyond the upper frequency limit of the YIG.
+Cool!

 <img src="F3560R YIG Leakage.png" width="800"/>

-# I(f) -- Current Demand
+## I(f) -- Current Demand

 The frequency is controlled by current, so the key engineering question is: how much current (and power) is required for a given frequency?
 A quantitative answer to this question allows for frequency planning and controller design.

 <img src="F3560R YIG Main Coil Current.png" width="800"/>
 <img src="F3560R YIG Main Coil Power Consumption.png" width="800"/>

-# Residuals
+## Residuals

 How good is the polynomial spline model at capturing the slow frequency response of the YIG?
 The residual plot tells us.